-- 8.0.1 The Board shall set out explicitly, within a Risk and Assurance Framework, how it will be assured on the conduct of HEIW business, its governance and the effective management of the organisation's risks in pursuance of its aims and objectives.
-It shall set out clearly the various sources of assurance, and where and when that assurance will be provided, in accordance with any requirements determined by the Welsh Ministers. - 8.0.2 The Board shall ensure that its assurance arrangements are operating effectively, advised by its Audit and Assurance Committee. - 8.0.3 Assurances in respect of the Shared Services arrangements shall primarily be achieved by the reports of the Director of Shared Services to the Shared Services Partnership Committee, and reported back by the Chief Executive as agreed.
+- 9.0.1 The Board shall set out explicitly, within a Risk and Assurance Framework, how it will be assured on the conduct of HEIW business, its governance and the effective management of the organisation's risks in pursuance of its aims and objectives.
+It shall set out clearly the various sources of assurance, and where and when that assurance will be provided, in accordance with any requirements determined by the Welsh Ministers. - 9.0.2 The Board shall ensure that its assurance arrangements are operating effectively, advised by its Audit and Assurance Committee. - 9.0.3 Assurances in respect of the services provided by the NHS Wales Shared Services Partnership shall primarily be achieved by the reports of the Director of Shared Services to the Shared Services Partnership Committee, and reported back by the Chief Executive (or their nominated representative).
 Where appropriate, and by exception, the Board may seek assurances direct from the Director of Shared Services.
 The Director of Shared Services and the Shared Services Partnership Committee shall be under an obligation to comply with any internal or external audit functions being undertaken by or on behalf of HEIW.

-8.1 The role of Internal Audit in providing independent internal assurance
+9.1 The role of Internal Audit in providing independent internal assurance

-- 8.1.1 The Board shall ensure the effective provision of an independent internal audit function as a key source of its internal assurance arrangements, in accordance with the Public Sector Internal Audit Standards (PSIAS) and any other requirements determined by the Welsh Ministers. - 8.1.2 The Board shall set out the relationship between the Head of Internal Audit (HIA), the Audit and Assurance Committee (or equivalent) and the Board.
-It shall: - Approve the Internal Audit Charter (incorporating the definition of internal audit) and adopt the Internal Auditing Standards (incorporating the code of ethics): - Ensure the HIA communicates and interacts directly with the Board, facilitating direct and unrestricted access; - Require Internal Audit to confirm its independence annually; and - Ensure that the Head of Internal Audit reports periodically to the Board on its activities, including its purpose, authority, responsibility and performance.
+- 9.1.1 The Board shall ensure the effective provision of an independent internal audit function as a key source of its internal assurance arrangements, in accordance with NHS Wales Internal Audit Standards and any other requirements determined by the Welsh Ministers. - 9.1.2 The Board shall set out the relationship between the Head of Internal Audit (HIA), the Audit and Assurance Committee (or equivalent) and the Board.
+It shall: - Approve the Internal Audit Charter (incorporating the definition of internal audit) and adopt the Internal Auditing Standards (incorporating the code of ethics); - Ensure the HIA communicates and interacts directly with the Board, facilitating direct and unrestricted access; - Require Internal Audit to confirm its independence annually; and - Ensure that the Head of Internal Audit reports periodically to the Board on its activities, including its purpose, authority, responsibility and performance.
 Such reporting will include governance issues and significant risk exposures.

-8.2 Reviewing the performance of the Board, its Committees and Advisory Groups
+9.2 Reviewing the performance of the Board, its Committees and Advisory Groups

-- 8.2.1 The Board shall introduce a process of regular and rigorous self assessment and evaluation of its own operations and performance and that of its Committees and if established, Advisory Groups.
-Where appropriate, the Board may determine that such evaluation may be independently facilitated. - 8.2.2 Each Committee and, where appropriate, Advisory Group must also submit an annual report to the Board through the Chair within 6 weeks of the end of the reporting year setting out its activities during the year and including the review of its performance and that of any sub-Committees it has established. - 8.2.3 The Board shall use the information from this evaluation activity to inform: - The ongoing development of its governance arrangements, including its structures and processes; - Its Board Development Programme, as part of an overall Organisation Development framework; and - The Board's report of its alignment with the Assembly Government's Citizen Centred Governance Principles.
+9.2.1 The Board shall introduce a process of regular and rigorous self assessment

+- and evaluation of its own operations and performance and that of its Committees and if established, Advisory Groups.
+Where appropriate, the Board may determine that such evaluation may be independently facilitated. - 9.2.2 Each Committee and, where appropriate, Advisory Group must also submit an annual report to the Board through the Chair within 6 weeks of the end of the reporting year setting out its activities during the year and including the review of its performance and that of any sub-Committees it has established. - 9.2.3 The Board shall use the information from this evaluation activity to inform: - The ongoing development of its governance arrangements, including its structures and processes; - Its Board Development Programme, as part of an overall Organisation Development framework; and - The Board's report of its alignment with the Welsh Government's Citizen Centred Governance Principles.

-8.3 External Assurance
+9.3 External Assurance